DavidG626/js-tracking/README.md

 ## Built For

-Interview preparation - demonstrating JavaScript tracking and debugging skills.
+Built to practice real-world event tracking and debugging